roberto-butti/some-drops-of-javascript/src/content/docs/02-array/13_array-splice.md

 - `item1, item2`: (Optional) Elements to add starting from the _start_ index.

-### Adding Elements:
+### Adding Elements

-The `splice()` method can be used to add new elements to an array.
-By setting the deleteCount to 0, new elements can be inserted at the specified start index.
+The `splice()` method can add new elements to an array.
+New elements can be inserted at the specified start index by setting the `deleteCount` parameter (the second parameter) to 0.

 Let's use the `splice()` method to modify an array by adding elements: